samueleaton/cubbie/README.md

 ```

-You don't have to define every single piece of the state.
+You don't have to describe every single piece of the state.

 ##### About the `describe` Method